praekeltfoundation/molo.globalsite/README.rst

 When activated it will automatically redirect the users to the country of their choice when accessing the global site.

 Activate Geolocation:
-When activated it will detect user's country and redirect them to the supported country.
+When activated it will detect user's country and redirect them to the supported country site.
 If the detected country is not available it will display the available country sites.

 Description:
 Description will be displayed on the homepage of the global site.